jobsonita/test-typeorm-relation-nested/readme.md

 }
 ```

+Note: when running the code, it's necessary to have a database like postgres or mysql running and fill ormconfig.json with the respective settings.

 ## Comparison

 The response we get in all queries (but the last one, which uses select to remove some fields) is: